 - Personalized work environment

-- These benefits not only contribute to employee happiness but can also result in cost savings for employers, as highlighted by research from Upwork.
+- These benefits not only contribute to employee happiness but can also result in cost savings for employers, as highlighted by FlexJobs’ 2026 data showing 76% of employees would consider quitting if remote flexibility was removed.

 Despite its advantages, remote work also presents several challenges that can affect productivity.